rk0cc/superuser/superuser/README.md

 Superuser is a special user, who granted as much as possible to access system files for maintenance purpose.
 Different systems has different names to refer superuser (e.g. `root` in various UNIX system and `Administrator` in Windows).

 Although `pub.dev` has numerous of packages to detect superuser, they are designed for Android and some packages added iOS support already.
-Hence, these package may become bulky because of unnessary callbacks along with detection.
+Hence, these package may become bulky because of unnessary callbacks along with detection only.

-Instead, `superuser` package offers superuser detection in Flutter desktop and two replicated identification command from UNIX (`whoami` and `group`).
+Instead, `superuser` package offers superuser detection in Flutter desktop and two replicated identification command from UNIX (`whoami` and `group`) for additional verification if necessary.

+## Limitations

+This package only tested using informations given on **local machines** only.
+It may not perform identically if running devices is domain joined.

 ## Implementations